apache/cordova-docs/www/docs/en/2.4.0/cordova/events/events.online.md

 This is an event that fires when a Cordova application is online (connected to the Internet).

-    document.<a href="../inappbrowser/inappbrowser.html">addEventListener</a>("online", yourCallbackFunction, false);
+    document.addEventListener("online", yourCallbackFunction, false);

 Details
 -------

 When the application's network connection changes to being online, the online event is fired.

-Typically, you will want to attach an event listener with `document.<a href="../inappbrowser/inappbrowser.html">addEventListener</a>` once you receive the Cordova '<a href="events.deviceready.html">deviceready</a>' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.

 Supported Platforms
 -------------------